Image

 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-The consequences of an administrative hearing suspension depend on your record in Wayne County, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Wayne County and across Missouri:

 With 40+ years of experience and 10,000+ cases successfully handled in Wayne County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Wayne County, MO today to discuss your case and protect your driving future.

-How to Get a Limited Driving Privilege (Hardship License) in Wayne County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Wayne County, MO

 • Attending a Substance Awareness Traffic Offender Program (SATOP) or other treatment programs